New murals of pioneers at the Science Museum

 Sir Quentin was particularly happy to draw James Lovelock, creator of the Gaia hypothesis, which is now accepted as the founding principle of most climate science.
 "I very much admired James Lovelock as someone who obviously had a very vivid and live sense of the environment and its importance," he said.

-The murals are on permanent display outside the Seience Museum's interactive Wonderlab gallery.
+The murals are on permanent display outside the Science Museum's interactive Wonderlab gallery.

 This is not the first large-scale mural which Quentin has been commissioned to create.
-A 25-metre mural is in Addenbrooke's Hospital, featuring eminent alumni from Cambridge University, which Quentin produced in 2009 for the Unversity's 800th annivesary.
+A 25-metre mural is in Addenbrooke's Hospital, featuring eminent alumni from Cambridge University, which Quentin produced in 2009 for the University's 800th anniversary.
 Crick and Watson, who discovered the chemical structure of DNA in the 1960s, appear on both.